signalfx/integrations/amq-message-age/README.md

 # ![](./img/integrations_activemq.png) ActiveMQ Message Age Listener

-This is a directory that consolidates all the metadata associated with the ActiveMQ message age listener.
+Metadata associated with the ActiveMQ message age listener can be found [here](https://github.com/signalfx/integrations/tree/release/amq-message-age).
 The relevant code for the plugin can be found [here](https://github.com/signalfx/activemq-integration).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)